 Dr. Phyllis Mayfield is a retired educator with over 30 years experience in teaching and coordinating special education services.
 Dr. Mayfield holds a B.S. in Education from Jacksonville State University, an M.A. in Learning Disabilities from the University of Alabama, an Ed.S. in Mental Retardation from Jacksonville State University, and a Ph.D. in Early Childhood Special Education from Auburn University.
 Dr. Mayfield has a vast range of experiences including teaching at the middle school level, holding Assistant Professorships at the University of Alabama and Jacksonville State University, a Regional Director for the Alabama Institute for the Deaf and Blind, an Education Specialist for the Alabama State Department of Education, and a Special Education Coordinator for the Sylacauga City Schools.
 She brings a wealth of expertise in instructing students with special needs and helping them reach their potential.

-Nicole Loch (Nicky) is the Student Support Services Supervisor for the White Bear Lake area Public Schools in White Bear Lake, MN.
+Nicole Loch (Nicky) is the Student Support Services Supervisor and Transition Program Administrator at South Washington Schools, MN.
 A past Special Education Transition Coordinator with the Mahtomedia School District in MN, she has been a work-based learning Teacher/Accommodations Specialist and the 2015 Woodbury, MN Chamber of Commerce Educator of the year.
 She has worked with students ages 14 to 21 in the area of transition, particularly focused on employment and career development.
 During that time she has helped to establish pathways for students that start in the classroom through hands-on learning and extend into the community through partnerships and collaborations with employers.
 Ms. Loch holds a B.A. in Psychology from the University of Wisconsin-Madison and a Master’s of Science in Education, Special Education from the University of Wisconsin-Oshkosh along with a License in LD and EBD K-12 and a Work Experience- Handicapped/ Accommodations Specialist .

 Dr. Amy SpriggsAssistant Professor